publiminal/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). what is ?Closures just extend code visibility / availability for nested functions.
+The extension boundary is the lexical scope. what for ? useful to compose complex logic scattered in easier understandable  pieces.
 2. Study the following code, then answer the questions below.

 ```js